Polymarket/poly-market-maker/README.md

 The `config.env` file defines 3 environment variables:

-- CONDITION_ID, the condition id of the market in hex string format.
+- `CONDITION_ID`, the condition id of the market in hex string format.
-- STRATEGY, the strategy to use, either "Bands" or "AMM" (case insensitive)
+- `STRATEGY`, the strategy to use, either "Bands" or "AMM" (case insensitive)
-- CONFIG, the path to the strategy config file.
+- `CONFIG`, the path to the strategy config file.

 ## Strategies